 So, here’s the sitch Melody Bostic.
 I have a really bad back and I won’t lie my shocking posture does not help it out.
 It constantly aches to the point where it seems as though I have forgotten what it was once like to not have some sort of mild discomfort.
 A massage here and … Continue reading Bye Bye Back Pains!

 I use my diary as often as I possibly can to jot down moments in time that have made a major impact on me in some shape or form, known as epiphanies (Ellis et al, 2011).
-From the birth of my nephew to a tough day at work, I describe and reflect on interactions with … Continue reading Autoethnography and My Diary.
+From the birth of my nephew to a tough day at work, I describe and reflect on experiences of … Continue reading Autoethnography and My Diary.